 I wrote the following in response to a gal who was looking for a review about KONOS curriculum (from someone who has used it):

-We used KONOS for a few years when my boys were younger and I think it is excellent curriculum for someone who likes the idea of doing Unit Studies, but really doesn't know how to pull one together.
+We used KONOS for a few years when my boys were younger and I think it is excellent curriculum for someone who likes the idea of doing Unit Studies, but needs some help in pulling one together.
 It's a good combination of using real books and hands-on experiences to learn a wide variety of subject matter.
 Having said that, and understanding that there is no perfect curriculum, please read on...

-What it DID do for me, though, was help me see how the activities that my sons were naturally drawn to were valuable learning experiences and it helped me trust that I could evaluate what my children are learning without the use of devices like tests and endless workbook pages.
+What it DID do for me, though, was help me see how the activities that my sons were naturally drawn to were valuable learning experiences and it helped me trust that I could evaluate what my young children were learning without the use of devices like tests and endless workbook pages.
 For example, I would see them playing "war" and noticed that they weren't just running around playing "shoot 'em up".
-They were actually taking on names of historical figures and were re-creating (what they perceived would have been) realistic battles.
-We bought a lot of historical play gear and they came up with things on their own if we didn't have it.
+They were actually taking on names of historical figures and were recreating (what they perceived would have been) realistic battles.
+We bought a lot of historical play gear (meaning we scrounged up some close facsimiles at thrift shops, garage sales, and occasionally I put my sewing skills to use), and they came up with things on their own if we didn't have it.

 I can say I'm extremely grateful for the KONOS curriculum (and other unit study materials I've used) because it did help me see how much valuable learning happens outside the box of textbooks and workbooks.
 And it helped me learn how to trust this type of learning and how to evaluate it for its educational value.

-Eventually, I concluded that while it is a great curriculum I really couldn't justify the investment cost-wise and time-wise considering how less effective "prepared" unit studies and someone else's ideas of great projects were for our family versus drawing from the things that my sons were naturally drawn to or, for example, drawing from historical period we were already studying.
-I learned that I was quite capable of pulling together a unit study that fit our styles of learning and by not being so invested in a formal unit study curriculum, I could insert unit studies into our schooling any time I felt like it.
+Eventually, I concluded that while it is a great curriculum I really couldn't justify the investment cost-wise and time-wise considering how less effective "prepared" unit studies and someone else's ideas of great projects were for our family, versus drawing from the things that my sons were naturally drawn to or, for example, drawing from an historical period we were already studying.
+I learned that I was quite capable of pulling together a unit study that fit the boys' different styles of learning and by not being so invested in a formal unit study curriculum, I could insert unit studies into our schooling any time I felt like it.